HasnainShafiq/reflections-app/README.md

 # reflections
- An online reflection diary with full CRUD functionality.
+ An online anonymous reflection diary application where people can share their daily reflections in an online safe space.